310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_halloween.md

             </div>
             <div class="info-area">
                 <div class="synopsis">
                     Ryuseitai, Ra*bits, MaM have all decided to work together and prepare for the Halloween Party.
-While they're busy at work decorating the place, and practicing for the event, it seems that Hajime and Tomoya are awkward around each other, and Chiaki is terrified of something…
+While they're busy at work decorating the place and practicing for the event, it seems that Hajime and Tomoya are awkward around each other, and Chiaki is terrified of something…
                 </div>
                 <div class="info">
                     <div class="info-item season">